gszauer/MinimalGameSystems/Animation/README.md

         unsigned int mSize;
 ```

 The ```mTransforms``` array contain only floating point numbers.
-Conceptually, the data is stored as if it where an array of transform structures, like so:
+Conceptually, the data is stored as if it where an array of transform structures, like this:

 ```
 struct Transform {